 Different Types of Office Chairs Stacking Chairs

-Cheap and easy to mass produce, stacking chairs are typically pulled out of the storage closet any time there’s a dinner or company-wide meeting when mass-seating is needed for a short period.
+Cheap and easy to mass produce, stacking chairs are typically pulled out of the storage closet whenever there’s a dinner or company-wide meeting when mass-seating is needed for a short period.

 They’re not terribly comfortable but will serve in a pinch.
-This is not something you want to buy for home use, but they certainly have their place in the office seating ecosystem.
+You do not want to buy this for home use, but they certainly have their place in the office seating ecosystem.

 Different Types of Office Chairs Stool (Ergonomic Office School)